akumria/puppet-postgresql/README.md

     }

 Read on, if your specific setup does not fall within this (admittedly simple) framework.

 Create a user
 -------------

-Actually this creates a role in the database cluster
+This creates a role in the database cluster, by default the user is able to login and will inherit the permissions of any groups it is a member of.

 	pg_user {'pguser':
 		ensure   => present,